abagames/short-vgm-generator/README.md

 ## HOW TO PLAY

 Press the 'Generate' button.
+(For the first time, please wait until the initialization of the model for generation is finished.)
 It will generate countless pieces of music.

 ## INSTRUCTIONS